All Products

 Document Center

-ESA supports the following record types: A/AAAA, CNAME, MX, TXT, SRV, AAAA, NS, and CAA.
+ESA supports record types such as A/AAAA, CNAME, MX, TXT, SRV, NS, and CAA.
+Select the record type that fits your needs.
+The following table describes each type.

 Record type